-International Society of Typographic Designers: Develop work to be considered for submission to an external international assessment to gain membership in this prestigious society.
+Develop work to be considered for submission into the International Society of Typographic Designers student assessment, to gain membership in this prestigious society.
 For visual communication design students with prior learning in typography.

 Appropriate Prior Study: Type (222.158), Typographic Systems (222.248), VCD 300-level core (222.357).
 Contact: Annette O'Sullivan or Fay McAlpine.